ImageMagick/Usage-Markdown/files/index.md

 It also only uses normal ASCII characters, which is why it is used to encode binary data for email and web pages.
 It also allows binary data to be stored in programs and scripts without problems.

-For example I could have the following command in a shell script so the script itself has the image built into it, and thus does not need a separate external image source.
+For example, I could have the following command in a shell script so the script itself has the image built into it, and thus does not need a separate external image source.

 ~~~
 convert 'inline:data:image/gif;base64,